bcherny/bcherny.github.io/_posts/2024-07-19-ES-Modules-Are-A-Mess.md

 ---
 layout: post
-title: 'ES Modules: NPM and NodeJS should do more'
+title: 'NPM and NodeJS should do more to make ES Modules easy to use'
 date: 2024-06-19
 categories: JavaScript, TypeScript
 ---